2mer/2mer/README.md

 <br />

-Im a creative🎨, and VSCode is my canvas 🤓 ... i also dabble with textures [gallery](https://2mer.github.io/gallery)
+Im a creative🎨, and VSCode is my canvas 🤓 ... i also dabble with [textures](https://2mer.github.io/gallery)

 Ive started my coding experience through a Lua programming in minecraft (ComputerCraft Mod) rolled through java in high school - where i created my own game engines (they were bad), fell in love with javascript and eveything [web dev](https://2mer.github.io/), and then went back to my roots and [modded minecraft](https://white-whistle.github.io/EchoesOfTheElders/).